yeahdj/wordcount/README.md

 * If an argument is provided that doesn't point to a file
 * If there is a permissions error on the file provided in the argument
 * If the file is empty
-* If the script finds a file that it can't supprt (images, docx files, or any other encoded text files)
+* If the script finds a file that it can't supprt (images, docx files, any other encoded text files, anything that isn't raw text)

  Stay tuned for more improvements!